hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 ```

 This command runs the full Android test suite, including the light measurement scenario covered by
-`LightMeasurementInstrumentedTest`, the reminder scheduling checks in `ReminderInstrumentedTest`, and
+`LightMeasurementInstrumentedTest`, the reminder scheduling checks in `ReminderInstrumentedTest`, the
-the round-trip backup verification in `DataRoundTripInstrumentedTest`.
+widget update validation in `ReminderWidgetInstrumentedTest`, and the round-trip backup verification in
+`DataRoundTripInstrumentedTest`.

 ## Usage